 From there, equity stake can get complicated.
 Founders can start to issue different classes of stock, some which have voting rights or some that get paid back more quickly than others.

-If a founder makes it far enough to start having conversations with those details, it pays to get a lawyer involved because the variations on those provision can be significant.
-Founders can’t afford to not understand what’s being proposed.
+If a founder makes it far enough to start having conversations with those details, it pays to get a lawyer involved because the variations on those provisions can be significant.
+Founders can’t afford to not understand what’s being proposed with this kind of financing option.
+(I repeat: don't sleep on the details of equity financing!)

-Most deals will be set up as an equity stake in exchange for cash.
+Most of these private investment deals will be set up as an equity stake in exchange for cash.

 Sometimes the investor and the entrepreneur cannot agree on exactly what valuation the company has today.